latest nhpb_banner 1__compressed2

 When seeking a grant from RAP, applicants need to bring proof of income.
 If they were given a pay or quit notice from their landlord, this should be brought to the center at the same time.
 So bring all of this supporting documentation to the DHHS case manager.

-There are also non-profit organizations in the community which provide help.
+There are also non-profit organizations in the community, or nearby areas, which provide help to people in Prince George's County that have an eviction notice.
 They include Bethesda Cares.
 This particular organization mostly depends on grants from the homeless prevention and rapid rehousing program (HPRP) in an effort to keep operating.
 However the United Way of the Upper Marlboro region may also provide some funds as well.

 Tenants need to understand that any grants or deposit help is offered at the discretion of the agency.
 The government (or United Way supported group) is not obligated to assist anyone.
 In fact, they will generally only offer eviction assistance to people in a crisis and that have historically been stable.
 Maybe an unexpected job loss or death of a spouse occurred, or some other issue.
 This is when assistance is provided.